 As of September 30, 2010, the Company had only awarded long-term compensation in the form of stock options.
 Stock options give an executive the right to buy a share of the Company's Common Stock in the future at a predetermined exercise price.
 The exercise price is the closing price of the Common Stock on the grant date.
-New hire stock option awards vest over a four-year period.
+New hire stock option awards vest over a five-year period while annual stock option awards vest over a four-year period.
 Other supplemental stock option awards vest over a four-year period.
 All options expire ten years after the grant date.
 In addition, no one recipient can be granted an award of options to purchase more than 500,000 shares of Common Stock in any twelve month period.
 Executives who voluntarily resign or are terminated for cause immediately forfeit all options that have not vested unless otherwise determined by the Compensation Committee.